hanksterhan/parallel_SLIC/source/README_final.md

     $python SLIC.py -k 100 -i input/flower.jpg -p

+To run SLIC accounting for the compactness factor, m, include the -m flag followed by an integer [1,20]:

+    $python SLIC.py -k 100 -i input/flower.jpg -p -m 20

 k is the number of superpixels and can be adjusted.
 The filepath of the image to be segmented should follow the -i flag.
 For a more detailed breakdown of command line arguments, run $python SLIC.py -h

 ## To calculate boundary recall: